radiodee1/awesome-chatbot/model/README.md

 Here we are interested in finding a way to make a chatbot using the babi_recurrent.py code.

 The major obstacle that I see for this right now is that I don't have a good data set at my disposal.
 I currently have access to a movie data base and a reddit dump data base.
 Both are large but static filled.
+I find that training with question/answer pairs is not very predictable.
+If it fails totally we should have another option.

-What we could do, and will try, is auto-encode the recurrent module with the movie corpus.
+What we could do, and should try, is auto-encode the recurrent module with the movie corpus.
 Then we'll freeze the output module.
 Then we'll train the rest of the model over again with question/answer oriented data.
 This would be all with the DMN type architecture that we've been working with to solve the babi tasks.

 We could also employ a seq2seq architecture.
 This might be easy to implement.
 The topic is discussed in the following paper.
 [See Here.](http://arxiv.org/abs/1506.05869v3) This model uses one input and one output.
 The babi model uses two inputs and one output.
 Both should be tried.